 That something has only gotten more complex and dense as time has gone on.
 From finding food and shelter, it’s evolved into a roadmap of many points to offer us direction in our increasingly hectic day.

 Some tasks on your to-do list will show themselves not as important as others, so you can schedule your time more effectively.
 Others will stand out as critical.
-When you have a deadline attached to these important tasks, you can work backwards from that date to schedule your time wisely and accomplish what needs to be done.
+When you have a deadline attached to these important tasks, you can work backward from that date to schedule your time wisely and accomplish what needs to be done.

 Do To-Do Lists Work?